A Perfect Day in Old Town

 On the streets of the Arts District, the weekly Thursday night ArtWalk is in full swing.
 We duck into galleries, watch artists painting and listen to live music, pausing to see handmade jewelry, Native American pottery, oil paintings and bronze sculptures.
 Tip: The Arts District also is home to Western Spirit: Scottsdale’s Museum of the West, which stays open late during ArtWalk from November through May.
 Stop in and catch the latest exhibits celebrating the art and culture of the American West.

-To end our Old Town adventure, we hop aboard the free Scottsdale Trolley and hit up the Entertainment District for a round of bowling at Skylanes, topped off with a nightcap at the ever-so-chic W Scottsdale.
+To end our Old Town adventure, we call on JoyRidesAZ, who operates street-legal golf carts in Old Town, so they can take us to the Entertainment District for a round of bowling at Skylanes, topped off with a nightcap at the ever-so-chic W Scottsdale.

 And that’s a wrap on my perfect day in Old Town Scottsdale!